lynnfaraday/aresmush.com/tutorials/code/extras.md

 - extras
 ---

 "Extras" are various things that are not part of the main Ares release.
-There are tinker snippets (like a sample import from Wikidot), community-authored plugins, and other tidbits.
+There are tinker snippets, community-authored plugins, and other tidbits.

 {% include toc.html %}